waterbearlang/waterbear/README.md

-# Scratch Blocks
+# Waterbear

+Waterbear is a programming toolkit for making programming more accessible to beginners, and more fun for all.
+The first part of it is a system of blocks inspired by Scratch (http://scratch.mit.edu) that can be used to create new visual languages.

-This is an attempt to create a system of draggable, snappable blocks, similar to what is used in the Scratch programming language, using HTML, CSS, and Javascript.
+It is an attempt to create a system of draggable, snappable blocks, similar to what is used in the Scratch programming language, using HTML, CSS, and Javascript.
 The goal is not to slavishly duplicate Scratch, or to create a programming language, but to create a visual syntax tool that can be used with a variety of languages and projects.

 The motivation for this project is to reduce syntax errors in the same way that garbage collection has reduced memory errors, or bounds checking has reduced overrun errors.